-Sky Ridge is a let-yourself-in place, and you will receive a check-in document with all the specifics of what to do when you get here about a week before your stay so you'll know just what to do when you arrive.
+Sky Ridge is a let-yourself-in place, and you will receive a check-in document with all the specifics of what to do when you get here the Sunday before your stay is to begin so you'll know just what to do when you arrive.
 Check-in time is 4pm.
 While we can sometimes do better than this, we cannot guarantee it.
 Please always check ahead of time if an early check-in can be accommodated.
 Check-out is promptly at 10am.
 Our staff needs every minute between guests to work through our rigorous sanitation protocols in order to prepare for the next guest.
 Your cooperation in this is required and highly appreciated.

 CAN I BRING MY DOG?

 Pets are always welcome at Sky Ridge!
 For a $50 pet fee, you are welcome to bring up to two pets with you when you come glamping.
 We'll provide you a large pet bed and throw that your furry friend can use while you're here.
 Remember, though, that pets are not allowed in many areas of the Great Smoky Mountain National Park, so if that's on your list, you may want to leave your pups at home.
 Keep in mind as well that yurts are not soundproof, so if your pet is easily excited by noise, they may not enjoy glamping as much as you do!